Question (character): O'Neil series

-Eventually, during a massive hallucinogenic trip, his subconscious tells him through images of his mother that he has to leave Hub City to ever be able to live happily.
-This viewpoint is bolstered by the utter societal collapse of the city.
+Eventually, during a hallucinogenic trip, his subconscious tells him through images of his mother that he has to leave Hub City to ever be able to live happily.
+This viewpoint is bolstered by the societal collapse of the city.
 Around the same time, Richard Dragon comes to see Vic, as Richard has sensed that Vic is on the verge of a major turning point in his life, and convinces Vic that living in Hub City is killing him.
 In an agreement with Richard, Lady Shiva arrives with a helicopter to usher The Question and Aristotle Rodor away, at which point she decides to stay in Hub City and embrace the chaos.
 Vic nearly convinces Myra to come with him and escape the chaos of the city.
 Myra remembers the people of the city who need her, mainly the children.
 She leaves Jackie, her mentally handicapped daughter, in Sage's care and goes back to do what she can.

 After leaving Hub City, Vic takes Jackie with him to South America, hoping to rid himself of his "No Face" alter ego and find a land free of the clutter and corruption that filled Hub City.
 However, Vic quickly gets drawn into a drug war which ultimately forces him to kill to save Jackie's life.
-This marks a major turning point in the Question's career as he thinks to himself that he didn't feel anything and would kill again if needed.
-Though it is not entirely clear what the Question's current view is on murder, he kills again in the 1991 The Brave and the Bold mini-series and the 2005 Question mini-series.

 Jackie becomes ill and Sage returns with her to Hub City.
 Despite medical care, Jackie dies.

-The Question Annual #2 retroactively altered the character's origin by revealing that Sage was an orphan who had been left on the steps of a Catholic church as a baby.
-He was given the name Charles Victor Szasz (not to be mistaken with serial killer Victor Zsasz) by the nuns who found him, and later changed his name to Vic Sage after becoming a television reporter.
+The Question Annual #2 retroactively altered the character's origin by revealing that Sage was an orphan who was left on the steps of a Catholic church as a baby.
+He was named Charles Victor Szasz by the nuns who found him, and later changed his name to Vic Sage after becoming a television reporter.
 As a youth he developed a reputation as a troublemaker, and prided himself on defiantly enduring the physical abuse of the orphanage where he was housed.
 He eventually managed to get into college where he studied journalism, but his higher learning did not mellow his violent tendencies, such as when he beat up his pusher for giving him LSD which caused the frightening experience of doubting his own senses under its influence.